mozilla-tw/taipei-bi-etl/tests/README.md

 ```
 # run code format tests only
-pytest -v --black --docstyle --flake8 --mypy-ignore-missing-imports -n 4 -m "not envtest or not unittest or not intgtest"
+pytest -v --black --docstyle --flake8 --mypy-ignore-missing-imports -n 4 -m "not envtest and not unittest and not intgtest"

 # run environment tests only
 pytest -v -m "envtest"